datacommonsorg/docsite/api/python/stats.md

 *   `ValueError` - If the payload returned by the Data Commons REST API is malformed.

-Be sure to initialize the library, and specify the API key.
+Be sure to initialize the library.
 Check the [Python library setup guide](/api/python/) for more details.

 You can find a list of StatisticalVariables with human-readable names [here](/statistical_variables.html).